BotechStudio/fudge-docs/docs/add-end-point.md

 title: Add new end point
 ---

-### Intro
+### Introduction

-Fudge's server created by using Node & Express js.
-By using those cutting edge technologies, we created an authentication system that allows to protect some routes and expose others.
+Fudge’s server was created using Node & Express js.
+By using these cutting-edge technologies, we were able to create an authentication system that allows you to protect some routes, and expose others.

-In this light and easy tutorial, we will guide you step by step how to create a completly new server end point with or without **auth**.
+This light and easy tutorial will guide you through creating a completely new server and end-point, with or without authentication.

 :::note